SirWellington/alchemy-arguments/README.md

 ## Custom Assertions

 You can create your own library of custom assertions and reuse them.
-In fact, we encourage it.
+In fact, **we encourage it**.
 It is common to perform the same argument checks in multiple parts of the Codebase.

 Thanks to the new Java 8 lambdas, it is much easier to create inline assertions in your code.